-For the past six years, Pat Hendrix served as the Assistant Director of The Citadel’s Student Success Center, managing the Writing Lab, Supplemental Instruction, and Subject Area Tutoring.
-He has also worked as a historian and archaeologist for public and private clients, including the Department of Defense, Army Corps of Engineers, the National Park Service, Exxon Mobile and Verizon.
-As an archaeologist, he worked on prehistoric, protohistoric and historic sites in 32 states, the Caribbean and South Africa.
+Prior to his time in academia, Dr. Hendrix worked in a political field coordinator for John M. Spratt, the U.S. Representative for South Carolina's 5th congressional district.
+He also worked as a historian and archaeologist for public and private clients, including the Department of Defense, Army Corps of Engineers, the National Park Service, Exxon Mobile, and Verizon.
+As an archaeologist, he worked on prehistoric, protohistoric and historic sites in 32 states, the Caribbean, and South Africa.

-MA Intelligence Analysis and Security Studies, The Citadel Military College
+M.A.
+Intelligence Analysis and Security Studies (The Citadel Military College)